Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 The amount of compute you consume while using our product.
 We measure the amount in compute-units, or [CPU-hours](https://en.wikipedia.org/wiki/CPU_time).

-You always pay on-demand, however dependent on your subscription level your price per compute unit may vary and you may have additional services and features included.
+You always pay on-demand, however dependent on your service level your price per compute unit may vary and you may have additional services and features included.

-## Subscription levels
+## Subscription levels comparison

-Below is a quick overview of our subscription levels:
+Below is a quick overview of our service levels:

 | Feature/Plan             |  Promo      | Advanced           | Pro                | Enterprise         |  Enterprise-extra   |
 | -------------            |:----------- |:-------------      |:-------------      |:-------------      |:-------------